Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 If you want to unlock your calculator, don't go to the `numworks.com/rescue` website, but follow the guide from [Installing Epsilon 18.2.0](install-epsilon-18-2-0).

+### Black screen, nothing else

+There are 4 possible reasons:
+- Your calculator is in sleep mode, press the power button to turn it back on.
+- Your calculator may have any wierd bug, try pressign the reset button on the back.
+- Your calculator may be discharged, try letting it charge a few minutes.
+- The battery is disconnected, you may need to open your calculator to plug it back in.

+If this doesn't solve the problem, contact Numworks.

 ### Huge battery consumption

 There are 2 possible reasons: